 On completion of this unit, students will have the knowledge and skills to be able to demonstrate a comprehension of the principles relating to ships stability and seaworthiness and be able to calculate statical stability of a ship while acknowledging the importance of dynamical stability, making sure that the vessel complies with the IMO stability criteria under all loaded conditions and calculate the vessel’s stress and stability for all stages of the intended voyage.

-This unit builds on the knowledge gained in the year 1 “Shipboard Operations” and meets the learning outcomes set out in Table A -II/1 of STCW 2010 (Manila Amendments) and detailed in the Maritime Training Package MAR 50313.
+This unit builds on the knowledge gained in the year 1 “Shipboard Operations” .
+It meet the requirements for knowledge, understanding and proficiency set out by the Maritime Training Package, the STCW 2010 (Manila Amendments) and Table A -II/1 of the STCW code.

 |Unit name||Ship Stability and Seaworthiness|